Do you even need to learn Bahasa Indonesia, which most people you know have not heard of and a language rarely taught anywhere?

 You can see that there are many good reasons to learn Bahasa Indonesia.

-A few more motives like you can improve your brainpower, understand Indonesia better, and enjoy the movies and music in their original form.
+There are a few more motives, like improving your brainpower, understanding Indonesia better, and enjoying movies and music in their original form.

 This is a unique ability that helps you stand out from the crowd.
 Because it is less common, this looks impressive on your C.V.

-If you wish to study a South-East language, the evidence says you need to learn it now.
+If you wish to study a South-East language, the evidence says you must learn it now.

-Do you have any plan to learn Indonesian?
+Do you have any plans to learn Indonesian?
 Share your thoughts in the comments section below.

 Good evening sir,